infinum/qa-handbook/Tools/Using Xcode - Location mocking.md

 ![](/img/location15.png)

-After that’s taken care of, you’ll need to download this project on GitHub: https://github.com/andrejivanovic-git/QA_Location_Simulation.
+After that’s taken care of, you’ll need to download this project on [GitHub](https://github.com/andrejivanovic-git/QA_Location_Simulation).
 Download the ZIP file and unpack it where it suits you best.

 You should see something like this: